Izatha rigescens: Distribution

 This species is endemic to New Zealand.
 This species has only been found at its type locality of Point Howard, Lower Hutt in Wellington.

 Biology and behaviour

 Very little about the biology of this species is known.
 Adults of this species are on the wing in March.
 The flight period is therefore rather late in the season which may have contributed to this species being overlooked.

 Host species and habitat

 The host species for the larvae of this moth is unknown.
 It has been hypothesised that the larvae of this species feeds on dead wood.
 It has also been suggested that the species might be associated with lichens and/or epiphytic mosses.
-Hudson collected the five known species of this moth by beating coastal scrub at Point Howard.
+Hudson collected the five known specimens of this moth by beating coastal scrub at Point Howard.

 Conservation status

 This species has been classified as having the "Data Deficient" conservation status under the New Zealand Threat Classification System.